kevinsullivan/cs2120f22/README.md

 # Create a Lean IDE using VSCode Remote Containers

 The purpose of this document is to guide you through the process of setting up a VSCode-based development environment for writing logic and mathematics using the Lean Prover.
-We've worked hard to make this possible while installing minimal software onto your own machine.
-You must be running a computer that runs either the Windows or MacOS operating system.
+To use this solution, you must be running a computer that runs either the Windows or MacOS operating system.
 Here are the steps.

 - Update your operating system:
   - If MacOS: Be sure your OS is completely up-to-date (current version of Big Sur, currently 11.5.1 as of this writing).